Ptujec/LaunchBar/CleanShot-X-Functions/README.md

-# LaunchBar Action: Cleanshot X Functions
+# LaunchBar Action: CleanShot X Functions

 This is a simple action associated with the app to access functions with LaunchBar.
 [More could be added](https://cleanshot.com/docs/api).